Kevmister331/Magic-Ace-Poker/README.md

 - As a user, I want to be able to remove chips from the pot
 - As a user, I want to be able to claim all the winnings from the pot
 - As a user, I want to be able to transfer my chips to another player directly
-- As a user, I want to be able to fold my hand
-- As a user, I want to be able to check
-- As a user, I want to be able to raise by x amount
-- As a user, I want to be able to call the bet